The HIGHER DIMENSIONAL SELF

 These are things that have captivated us and driven us to explore our world, and which have captured the tireless pondering of scientists and philosophers throughout the ages.
 Yet there are no easy answers, and as we have reached out in our unrelenting journey to understand our world and universe, even with our increasing technology these are profound questions which continue to evade us.

 In our efforts to try and make sense of reality there have been various ideas, theories, and philosophies that have sprung up in our attempts to comprehend it, and some of these have turned out to be rather surreal indeed.
-We will be including more on this at a later date, touching on the stranger attempts and ideas to try and describe our reality and answer the questions that may haunt us until the end of time.

 Professor Kostas Skenderis of Mathematical Sciences at the University of Southampton explains: